-1899 Hoffenheim v Borussia Dortmund
+Haaland injured in Dortmund win

-First Half ends, TSG Hoffenheim 1, Borussia Dortmund 1.
+Match ends, TSG Hoffenheim 2, Borussia Dortmund 3.

+Erling Braut Haaland scored before later going off injured as Borussia Dortmund won at Hoffenheim to move to within three points of Bundesliga leaders Bayern Munich.

+A Marco Reus strike and David Raum's own goal secured a third successive league win for Marco Rose's side.

 Line-ups